 - How quickly you lost the blood or fluids

 - How much your blood volume has dropped

-With an injury, the most obvious symptom of hypovolemic shock is a lot of bleeding.
-But you won't see blood loss when the bleeding is internal, perhaps from an aortic aneurysm, organ damage, or ectopic pregnancy.
+With an injury, the most obvious sign of hypovolemic shock is a lot of bleeding.
+But you won't see it when the bleeding is happening inside your body because of an aortic aneurysm, organ damage, or ectopic pregnancy.

 Other signs of hypovolemic shock include:

 Causes of hypovolemic shock that involve bleeding include:

 - Cuts on your head and neck

 - Damage to organs in your belly, including your spleen, liver, and kidneys, because of a car accident or a bad fall